Or before all that? Before the Yàngbǎn?

 - Inverted in the Marvel Transformers comics when Ratchet, forced by Megatron to rebuild Starscream as a Pretender, hides Starscream's true personality deep in his neural circuits.
 Megatron then sends the "new" Starscream against the Autobots and Decepticons on Earth.
 One shot from Hot Rod damages Starscream, and he immediately reverts to the Dirty Coward we all know and love.

-- This Season 3 Buffy the Vampire Slayer fic where Faith turned out to be a Manchurian Agent placed by Wes to infiltrate the Mayor’s organization and with a simple phrase, wake up and come back to fight with the white hats.
+- The River: This Season 3 Buffy the Vampire Slayer fic where Faith turned out to be a Manchurian Agent placed by Wes to infiltrate the Mayor’s organization and with a simple phrase, wake up and come back to fight with the white hats.
 But then there’s the big reveal in the finale, the real Faith was the evil one from the start, Wes having made up the alternate Faith to give her a chance at redemption.

 - Arguably, the entire population of The Matrix, being as how anyone who hasn't been freed from the Matrix can become an Agent at any time.
 It's arguable because, while the result is the same, from the perspective of anyone inside the Matrix they physically turn into an Agent.